netenglabs/suzieq/docs/2020-roadmap.md

 1. performance
     * Supporting 1M+ routes per device
     * BMP to collect BGP data
+    * Cache or even keep DataFrames between queries. right now Suzieq gets data from disk at every query.
+    * use a diffrent database such as spark or modin -- we have inital experiments with thse but we'd need to get them up-to-dat
 1. usability
     * make asserts more modular and easier to extend
         * We're not sure how this should work, it's just if there are 500